Authors: Dennis Detwiller, Adam Scott Glancy, Kenneth Hite, Shane Ivey, Greg Stolze

 I’d been on the periphery of Delta Green since shortly after the release of its main sourcebook in the 1990s.
 It was a supplement for the Call of Cthulhu RPG.
 I remember flipping through it at Pandemonium Books and Games at Harvard Square (it has since relocated).
-The idea was there was a conspiracy within the government, dating back to the raid on Innsmouth, dedicated to fighting the Mythos.
-Of course, there were other factions in the government that had other ideas.
+The idea was a conspiracy within the government, dating back to the raid on Innsmouth, dedicated to fighting the Mythos.
+Of course, other factions in the government had other ideas.
 While once legal, the conspiracy by the then-current 1990s was now illegal.
 It was all very X-Files, with various opposing organizations for agents to fight, ranging from occult Nazi survivors to alien Greys.
 It provided an excuse for characters to adventure together.

 So that’s perhaps enough of a history lesson.
 Let’s talk about the game.
 The core can be found in two books – The Agent’s Handbook (player’s book) and Case Officer’s Handbook (GM book).
 They are full-color with a definite espionage feel to them – clippings, reports, etc.

-- You track what made you lose sanity—violence, helplessness, and the unnatural
+- You track what made you lose sanity—violence, helplessness, and the unnatural.

 - Losing five sanity at once causes temporary insanity—based on the type of mental threat you faced

 Perhaps the most noteworthy change is your character will have bonds—things that are important to you, given starting ratings equal to your Charisma ability score.
 You can sacrifice these relationships to absorb some sanity loss.
-Also, after every adventure the downtime gives you a number of options – these often have tradeoffs—reduce a bond to recover sanity, spend time trying to recover bonds, spend time in therapy, etc.
+Also, after every adventure, the downtime gives you a number of options – these often have tradeoffs—reduce a bond to recover sanity, spend time trying to recover bonds, spend time in therapy, etc.

 There are a few other items of interest to Call of Cthulhu players.
-When you roll doubles you get a critical success or a fumble, depending on if the roll would normally be a success or failure.
-A roll of 01 is always a critical and a 100 is always a fumble.
+When you roll doubles, you get a critical success or a fumble, depending on if the roll would normally be a success or failure.
+A roll of 01 is always a critical, and a 100 is always a fumble.

 The Agent’s Handbook also discusses problems agents might have like addictions, losing their jobs, etc. It is a game that can get very dark…

 How is the genre different?
 It’s something I’ve given a bit of thought to.
-I would say at its core, Delta Green is about how humanity reacts to the Mythos.
+At its core, Delta Green is about how humanity reacts to the Mythos.
 You can have an organization with the best of intentions doing absolutely horrible things.
 One example given at the Delta Green panel I attended was that of agents using ICE to deport legal Asian-Americans who also happened to be unnatural beings that were a threat to the country.
-The greatest threat is not always the Mythos entity, it is the Mythos entity and the reaction of humans to that threat.
+The greatest threat is not always the Mythos entity; it is the Mythos entity and the reaction of humans to that threat.
 And it’s not just the “bad guys” reaction to the threat.
 It’s your own agents.
 The ICE example I gave was one done by the players in a game.
 That’s dark.
 Similarly, your character might find themself obsessed with overcoming these threats, slowly their sanity, their career, and all that they hold dear.
 You no longer just have to worry about a character dying or going insane.
-Your character might lose their spouse, get arrested for misuse of government funds, be fired, fight their demons with drugs and alcohol.
+Your character might lose their spouse, get arrested for misuse of government funds, be fired, or fight their demons with drugs and alcohol.
 It can get dark.